adarsh217/WineDataAnalysis/README.md

+# Wine Data Analysis using Machine Learning

+## Insights from the data analysis
 ### Insight 1: Correlation between price and points

 To analyze the correlation between price and points, you can use the following code snippet: